-- 5. Exemptive Authority.
 Perhaps one of the most important changes made by the Act is to restrict the ability of the Federal Reserve to issue exemptions from the restrictions of Section 23A.
-The Act does so in a number of ways: - Under the current statutory language, the Federal Reserve may provide for exemptions from Section 23A by regulation or by order.
-The Act would only allow the Federal Reserve to provide for exemptions by regulation, except that the Federal Reserve could continue to issue exemptive orders with respect to specific transactions of state member banks.
-In addition, the Act would require the Federal Reserve to provide the Federal Deposit Insurance Corporation (FDIC) with 60 days' notice before issuing any exemptive regulation or order.
-During the 60-day period, the FDIC could make a written objection to the exemption if it determines that the exemption presents an unacceptable risk to the Deposit Insurance Fund. - For certain institutions, the authority to exempt specific transactions from Section 23A by order would be shifted to the Office of the Comptroller of the Currency (OCC), with respect to national banks and federal savings institutions, and the FDIC, with respect to state nonmember banks and state chartered savings institutions.
-The Federal Reserve's concurrence would be required for any such order issued by the OCC or the FDIC.
-The same procedures whereby the FDIC could object to the Federal Reserve's exemptive regulations apply to any OCC exemptive order under Section 23A.
-Furthermore, before the FDIC itself could issue any exemptive order under Section 23A, it would need to find that the order does not present an unacceptable risk to the Deposit Insurance Fund.
-As a result, the issuance of an exemptive order under Section 23A would in effect require the approval or non-objection of the Federal Reserve and the FDIC, plus the OCC in the case of a federally chartered institution-a much more difficult process.
+The Act does so in a number of ways:

+• Under the current statutory language, the Federal Reserve may provide for exemptions from Section 23A by regulation or by order.
+The Act will only allow the Federal Reserve to provide for exemptions by regulation, except that the Federal Reserve may continue to issue exemptive orders with respect to specific transactions of state member banks.
+In addition, the Act would require the Federal Reserve to provide the Federal Deposit Insurance Corporation ("FDIC") with 60-days' notice before issuing any exemptive regulation or order.
+During the 60-day period, the FDIC may make a written objection to the exemption if it determines that the exemption presents an unacceptable risk to the Deposit Insurance Fund.
+For certain institutions, the authority to exempt specific transactions from Section 23A by order will be shifted, to the Office of the Comptroller of the Currency ("OCC") with respect to national banks and federal savings institutions, and to the FDIC with respect to state nonmember banks and state-chartered savings institutions.
+The Federal Reserve's concurrence will be required for any such order issued by the OCC or the FDIC.
+The same procedures whereby the FDIC may object to the Federal Reserve's exemptive regulations apply to any OCC exemptive order under Section 23A.
+Furthermore, before the FDIC itself may issue any exemptive order under Section 23A, it will need to find that the order does not present an unacceptable risk to the Deposit Insurance Fund.
+As a result, the issuance of an exemptive order under Section 23A will in effect require the approval or non-objection of the Federal Reserve and the FDIC, plus the OCC in the case of a federally-chartered institution - a much more difficult process.

-- The Federal Reserve could issue regulations or interpretations regarding how a netting agreement may be taken into account in determining the amount of a covered transaction.
-An interpretation on this issue with respect to a specific institution would need to be issued jointly with the institution's primary federal regulator. - The Federal Reserve could continue to issue exemptive regulations under Section 23B, subject to the same procedures whereby the FDIC could object to the Federal Reserve's exemptive regulations under Section 23A.
-No agency would have the authority to issue an order to exempt a specific transaction under Section 23B.
+- The Federal Reserve may issue regulations or interpretations regarding how a netting agreement may be taken into account in determining the amount of a covered transaction.
+An interpretation on this issue with respect to a specific institution will need to be issued jointly with the institution's primary federal regulator. - The Federal Reserve may continue to issue exemptive regulations under Section 23B, subject to the same procedures whereby the FDIC may object to the Federal Reserve's exemptive regulations under Section 23A.
+No agency will have the authority to issue an order to exempt a specific transaction under Section 23B.